An extended Merton problem with relaxed benchmark tracking: The Case with CRRA Utility and GBM Benchmark

-\begin{remark} In the setting of utility maximization of consumption without benchmark tracking, \cite{CK1996} has discussed the concavity of the optimal feedback consumption function in terms of the wealth level induced by the income uncertainty.
+In the setting of utility maximization of consumption without benchmark tracking, \cite{CK1996} has discussed the concavity of the optimal feedback consumption function in terms of the wealth level induced by the income uncertainty.
 It was pointed out therein that the concavity of consumption can imply several interesting economic insights including the real-life observations that the financial risk-taking is often strongly related to wealth.
 However, it has also been shown in various extended models that the optimal consumption function may turn out to be convex within some wealth intervals when the consumption performance and risk-taking are affected by the past-average dependent habit formation (see \cite{Liu23}), the consumption drawdown constraint (see \cite{ABY} and \cite{LYZ}) or the possible negative terminal debt (see \cite{ChenV}).
+The following proposition presents the monotonicity and concavity/convexity of the optimal feedback control functions $x\to \theta^*(x,z)$ and $x\to c^*(x,z)$ in our new problem formulation.